vantix-bio

 5. Lyophilization: Freeze-drying yields stable powder with <5% moisture content

-Every Vantix Bio batch is tested through ISO-17025 accredited laboratories using two complementary analytical methods:
+Every Vantix Bio batch is tested through ISO-17025 accredited laboratories using two independent analytical methods:

 1. HPLC-DAD (High-Performance Liquid Chromatography with Diode Array Detection)